shrezaei/TS-X-spaces/README.md

 # Time Series Explanation Spaces
-This is the open source repository of [Explanation Space: A New Perspective into Time Series Interpretability](https://arxiv.org/abs/2409.01354) submitted to AAAI 2025.
+This is the open source repository for [Explanation Space: A New Perspective into Time Series Interpretability](https://arxiv.org/abs/2409.01354) and [On the Necessity of Multi-Domain Explanation: An Uncertainty Principle Approach for Deep Time Series Models](https://arxiv.org/pdf/2506.03267?) both published in ICDM 2025.

 ## Library Versions
 * Python 3.10.9